 "The West's Most Western Town," Scottsdale, Arizona, has a population of over 200,000 and boasts more than 300 days of annual sunshine.
 Over seven million people visit Scottsdale each year, as it has a reputation for being a posh resort town where the rich and famous come to play and shop.
 But there is plenty to do in this city besides lounging at exquisite resorts and eating at fine restaurants.
-In fact, Scottsdale is loaded with attractions that are both easily accessible and free, suiting the budget traveler's itinerary and wallet.
+In fact, Scottsdale is loaded with museums and attractions that are both easily accessible and free, suiting the budget traveler's itinerary and wallet.

 The Barrett-Jackson Classic Car Auction entertains serious car collectors.
 Held each year in both Scottsdale and Palm Springs, this eight-day show puts over one thousand cars on the auction block and conducts special exhibits and seminars for the public to attend.
 Here you will find some of the most exclusive vehicles—and those formerly owned by celebrities—available to purchase.